 Although this warranty may seem like a very good deal, when you look closely at the fine print, you’ll notice that they will require you to buy OEM parts only and be serviced with their service center.
 If you had your car serviced from a third-party repair shop, there’s a good chance the Hyundai Factory warranty is already void.

 This is where the Third-Party Extended Car Warranty supersedes the long-term coverage of Hyundai Warranty.
 Not only do third-party companies not discriminate on your choice of repair shops and car parts but they offer inexpensive used car warranty.

 Things to consider when purchasing a used car warranty for a 2016 Hyundai Elantra

 Brakes are one of the most important parts of a car, they are responsible for stopping the tires from spinning while you’re on the road.
 With the Hyundai car, there have been some complaints about the brakes not working properly.
 One driver said that she had to step on the brakes hard just to get the car to fully stop.

 Steering wheels locking up or being overly sensitive.
-These are some complaints Hyundai drivers have but I think that it’s a common issue with most cars especially old and used ones.
+These are some complaints Hyundai drivers have but I think that it’s a common issue with most cars especially old and used ones by tech news english.
 Steering problems generally give you some form of warning that your car needs to be serviced.

 One of the worst issues that drivers dread is having to deal with an engine suddenly shutting off while you’re on the road.
 Hyundai drivers have been complaining about their engine not working properly, with poor acceleration and sometimes engine dying without any warning.